-Abortions can only be carried out under the care of hospitals or licensed clinics, by qualified doctors.
+Abortions can only be carried out under the care of qualified doctors who work in NHS hospitals or licensed clinics.

 Before an abortion

 Before having an abortion, you'll need to have an assessment appointment.
 This usually happens at the hospital or clinic, but you may be offered a phone or video assessment.

 - discuss your reasons for considering an abortion and whether you're sure about your decision